shuoros/ecommercy/README.md

 ## Thymleaf
-To implement a reset service system, a class must be implemented as a controller and receive requests for a URL path using `@RequestMapping(<PATH>)` anotation.
+To implement Thymleaf template engine, a class must be implemented as a controller and receive requests for a URL path using `@RequestMapping(<PATH>)` anotation.
 ```java
 @Controller
 public class ResourceController {